 All Transfers

-2-Nts Cairo Stay in Pyramid View Room
+3-Nts Cairo Stay in Pyramid View Room

-3/4-Nts Full-Board Lake Nasser Cruise
+4-Nts Full-Board Lake Nasser Cruise

-Lake Nasser Cruise Only from £999pp
+Lake Nasser Cruise Only options are available from £699pp

 4-Night Lake Nasser Cruise Itinerary